inesh-2384/VPC-/README.md

 <img width="1919" height="868" alt="image" src="https://github.com/user-attachments/assets/f9c2b507-288b-4e81-8d4b-0b6941fce146" />

 ## RESULT
 Thus, a private cloud environment was successfully deployed and configured in AWS using Amazon VPC, with public and private subnets, routing, security controls, NAT connectivity, and an EC2-based web server.

-## Result:
-Thus, a private cloud on AWS involves using VPCs has been created for a dedicated, isolated network where we can manage our resources and control access according to our requirements.